L0wl/BinaryExtractor/README.md

 # BinaryExtractor
 The binary extractor project.
-A small part of Re-LoadStation
+A small part of Re-LoadStation (Qt implementation) The same Marmosert core reverse with Qt Adaptation